Emergency Dentist Stuart, FL

 How can I relieve dental pain while waiting for an emergency dental appointment?

-We help people throughout the 34994 to stay comfortable and live a life that is pain-free.
-If you come into our Anthony DeLucia D.D.S., P.A. offices in pain, we will identify what is creating the issue and the treatment options available for dealing with it.
+We can help patients to stay comfortable and live a life that is pain-free.
+If you visit Anthony DeLucia D.D.S., P.A. experiencing pain, we will identify what is creating the issue and the treatment options available for dealing with it.
 Often, we will also prescribe medication to help with the pain.
 This can prevent you from feeling discomfort while your tooth is being treated and at home.
 You may also want to apply a cold compress or ice pack to the area in order to reduce or prevent swelling.

 When a tooth has fallen out…